 On 1st August, WDS will celebrate their 77th

-Anniversary.
-Join their celebrations.
-Join Wellington Deaf Society’s anniversary at a NZSL restaurant!
+Join their celebrations and join Wellington Deaf Society’s anniversary at a NZSL restaurant!

 $37 for two courses.